bowen-gao/SIU/README.md

 it should contains:

-atom3d_data.zip : the dataset used to train gnn and cnn-3d model
+gnn_cnn_data.zip : the dataset used to train gnn and cnn-3d model.

-split_60: the dataset used to train Uni-Mol or ProFSA model
+split_60: the dataset used to train Uni-Mol or ProFSA model for the SIU 0.6 version

+split_90: the dataset used to train Uni-Mol or ProFSA model for the SIU 0.9 version

 pretrain_weights.zip:pretrained weights for Uni-Mol and ProFSA